The Physics Of Bungee Jumping

 The vertical force acting on the system enclosed in the control volume is gravity, which can easily be accounted for.

-The next step in this analysis of the physics of bungee jumping is to use Calculus to set up the governing equations.
+The next step in this analysis is to use Calculus to set up the governing equations.

 Consider the figure below.
 The two stages, (1) and (2), show the "state" of the system at time t